ropg/pinapl/README.md

 The `gfx_Cls` command clears the screen, after which the `gfx_CircleFilled` function draws a series of filled circles with a center point randomly chosen on the screen, with a random radius between 10 and 50 pixels and a random 16-bit colour.

-Speaking of 16-bit colours: I made the function that parses the arguments so that any numeric value can also be a special colour string, in the hexadecimal HTML format: "#RRGGBB", where "#FF0000" would code for red.
+Speaking of 16-bit colours: I made the function that parses the arguments so that any numeric value can also be a special colour string, in the hexadecimal HTML format: `#RRGGBB`, where `#FF0000` would code for red.
 This then gets converted to the 16-bit "5-6-5" format the display uses.

 The commands and their parameters and return values can be found in the [PICASO Serial Command Set Reference Manual](http://www.4dsystems.com.au/productpages/PICASO/downloads/PICASO_serialcmdmanual_R_1_20.pdf) to be downloaded from the 4D-Systems website.
 If all you want to do is draw your own things to the display directly then you can stop reading this and just read that document.
 And even if you do want to use `pinapl`'s dialogs and menus, you are still free to use the commands from this underlying display library directly.

 > **Note:** I use 57600 bps because for some reason I cannot get 115200 bps to work between the Access Point and the display.
 It could be that one of the devices is too far off the actual speed for the two to talk to each other.
 I'll investigate later, but for now I use 57600 bps as the default higher speed.

-# `pinapl.lua`, building applications
+## `pinapl.lua`, building applications

 ### don't teach me, show me!